Coffeelot/cw-prescriptions/README.md

 [![Buy Us a Coffee](https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg)](https://www.buymeacoffee.com/cwscriptbois )
 # Config 🔧
 You can add more card types in `Config.Items` in the config file.
 Follow the model.
+By default, the spot is set up in the lab of Gabz Pillbox, and can only be used by any ems or a police officer with rank 4 or higher.

 # Add to qb-core ❗
 ```